Frequently Asked Questions

 Like other private health insurance policies, all Saga HealthPlans are intended to cover the costs of treating medical conditions that arise after the date you join.
 Please refer to Underwriting Methods and Chronic Conditions which helps explain how we assess any pre-existing conditions that you may have, and also explains in more detail the three methods of underwriting that we use.

-What underwriting method is used for an online quotation?
+The Moratorium method is used for an online quotation.

 We operate a No Claim Discount scheme.
 When you join, you will normally start with a 35% No Claim Discount (Level 5 on the scale below).
 Then, for every subsequent year that you do not claim, your discount rises by 5% until you reach a maximum discount of 60%.
 If you do make a claim, you simply move back two levels on the scale.
 No matter how many claims you make you will never fall below level 0.